moonsdust/street-lab-whisper-app/README.md

 4. Make sure you installed the latest version of Node.js, you can check your version with the following command: ```node -v```
 5. With Node.js installed, it comes with NPM, which would contain commands that will allow to run the app on your computer from the code.
 6. To run the app locally:
     1. ```cd``` is a command used that will allow you to move between directories.
-We will use the command ```cd``` to eventually end up in the street-lab-whisper-app folder.
-To do this locate where the street-lab-whisper-app folder is on your computer.
+We will use the command ```cd``` to eventually end up in the street-whisper-app folder.
+To do this locate where the street-whisper-app folder is on your computer.
-        - Example: Say the ```street-lab-whisper-app``` folder is located in your GitHub folder, which is in your documents folder on your computer, this would be the order of commands you will enter (Note: you enter after writing every command): ```cd documents -> cd GitHub -> cd street-lab-whisper-app```.
+        - Example: Say the ```street-whisper-app``` folder is located in your GitHub folder, which is in your documents folder on your computer, this would be the order of commands you will enter (Note: you enter after writing every command): ```cd documents -> cd GitHub -> cd street-whisper-app```.
-    2. If this is your first time running the app, install the dependencies in the street-lab-whisper-app folder using the following command: ``npm install``
+    2. If this is your first time running the app, install the dependencies in the street-whisper-app folder using the following command: ``npm install``
     3. From there enter the following command: ```npm start``` to start the app.